highcharts/highcharts-react/README.md

 import * as Highcharts from 'highcharts';
 import HighchartsReact from 'highcharts-react-official';

-// The wrapper exports only a default component class that at the same time is a
+// The wrapper exports only a default component that at the same time is a
-// namespace for the related Props interface (HighchartsReact.Props).
-All other
+// namespace for the related Props interface (HighchartsReact.Props) and
+// RefObject interface (HighchartsReact.RefObject).
+All other interfaces
-// interfaces like Options come from the Highcharts module itself.
+// like Options come from the Highcharts module itself.

 const options: Highcharts.Options = {
     title: {